puma0x61/esolangs/README.md

 # Esolangs
 Various examples and implementations of ~~useless~~ beautiful programming languages.

-Please keep in mind that most of the code is pretty old and I do not have time to make it better
+Please keep in mind that most of the code is pretty old and I do not have time to make it better.

+### Currently implemented:

+- Brainfuck

+- Doublefuck

+- Reversefuck

+- Consequential

+- Stæck

+### To be implemented:

+- Colonoscopy